TITLE Telecommunications Technician

 Certification: Certification on the installation of Category 6 UTP cabling is preferred.

 Skills: Communication system analysis, troubleshooting, and repairs skills are required.
 Knowledge of the theories and techniques involved in the implementation and maintenance of private and public telecommunications networks and telecommunications equipment operation and use is required.
 The ability to use and operate a personal computer, basic cable tester, and other tools and equipment used in the installation, maintenance, and operation of telecommunications systems is required.
 Effective oral and written communication and interpersonal skills are required.
 The ability to interact with all levels of management and co-workers is required.
 Must be familiar with twisted pair, fiber, and coax installation methods and color coding conventions.
 Enters and retrieves data from semi-finished source documents on a personal computer, requiring interpretation of the source documents and a basic understanding of software parameters.
-Must be able to demonstrate initiative and work and solve technical problems independently and as part of a team.
+The ability to demonstrate initiative and work and solve technical problems independently and as part of a team are required.
 The ability to handle multiple tasks concurrently, prioritizing and accurately completing them on time in a potentially stressful environment is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Positions associated with this position classification may be located in facilities requiring the position to be designated “sensitive” as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.